Decompositions of commutative monoid congruences and binomial ideals: Character witnesses and false witnesses

 \begin{example} Consider the ideal $I' = \<x(z-1),y(z+1),z^2-1,x^2,y^2\>$ from Example~\ref{e:z+1} and let $P$ be the monoid prime of~$\NN^3$ such that $\mm_P = \<x,y\>$.
 Then $0 \in \NN^3$ is a key $I'$-witness for~$P$ that is a false $I'$-witness: the $P$-mesoprimes at the $P$-covers of~$0$ are $\<z-1\>$ and $\<z+1\>$, whose characters form the complete set of saturated finite extensions of the character for~$\<z^2-1\>$.
 The testimony is suspicious because $\<z-1\> \cap \<z+1\> = \<z^2-1\>$.
 In contrast, $0 \in \NN^3$ is a character $I$-witness for~$P$, where the ideal $I = \<x(z-1),y(z-1),z^2-1,x^2,xy,y^2\>$ induces the same congruence as~$I'$. \end{example}

-\begin{example} In Definition~\ref{d:false}, the intersection of the mesoprimes is the analogue of intersecting the kernels of the cover morphisms in Definition~\ref{d:witness}.
-The necessity of allowing all (non-key) witnesses as potential character witnesses stems from the phenomenon in Example~\ref{e:irreducible} (the common refinement of the congruences induced by $\<x-1\>$ and $\<y-1\>$ is trivial whereas the intersection of these ideals not) but is better illustrated by Example~\ref{e:assprim}.\ref{e:witt2nonKey}.
-The $P$-prime congruence at the character $I$-witness $0 \in \NN^4$ for $P = \<e_x,e_y\>$ is trivial because it equals the common refinement of the congruences induced by $\<z-1\>$ and $\<w-1\>$.
+\begin{example} In Definition~\ref{d:false'}, the intersection of the mesoprimes is the analogue of intersecting the kernels of the cover morphisms in Definition~\ref{d:witness}.
+The necessity of allowing all (non-key) witnesses as potential character witnesses stems from the phenomenon in Example~\ref{e:irreducible} (the common refinement of the congruences induced by $\<x-1\>$ and $\<y-1\>$ is trivial whereas the intersection of these ideals not) but is better illustrated by $I = \<x^2 -xy, y^2 -\nolinebreak xy, x(z-\nolinebreak 1), y(w-1), x^3\> \subset \kk[x,y,z,w]$, which throws an extra generator~$x^3$ into the ideal from Example~\ref{e:assprim}.\ref{e:witt2nonKey}.
+In contrast with that example, the extra monomial causes~$I$ to be cellular: the primary congruence it induces has associated monoid prime $P = \<e_x, e_y\>$.
+But the $P$-prime congruence at the character $I$-witness $0 \in \NN^4$ remains trivial, being the common refinement of the congruences induced by $\<z-1\>$ and $\<w-1\>$.
 This trivial $P$-prime congruence at~$0$ indicates a total lack of binomials in the $\oQ$-degree~$0$ part of the intersection $\<z-1,x^2,y\> \cap \<w-1,x,y^2\>$, but this lack is accompanied by non-binomial elements.
-An additional intersectand, namely the prime ideal $\<x,y\>$ itself, is required to enforce binomiality.
+An additional intersectand, namely the prime ideal $\<x,y\>$ itself, is required to enforce~binomiality.

-In terms of Definition~\ref{d:false}, the testimony consists entirely of saturated but infinite extensions of the character of~$I_P$ at $0 \in \NN^4$.
+In terms of Definition~\ref{d:false'}, the testimony consists entirely of saturated but infinite extensions of the character of~$I_P$ at $0 \in \NN^4$.
 Therefore no saturated finite extensions occur, in the sense of Remark~\ref{r:false}, making $0 \in \NN^4$ a rather strong character $I$-witness, even though it is not a key witness for the congruence induced by~$I$. \end{example}